Plotservice

 Vintage plotters are not easy to find secondhand anymore.
 We have bought some plotters that were stored in moist environments and needed lot’s of maintenance and repairs.
 The costs are often much higher than the profit.
 So not at the moment, but maybe some day when commercially feasable.

-For black and white, we use new old stock deposable or refillable Rapidoplot plotter pens.
-They are similar to Rotring technical pens.
+For black and white, we use new old stock disposable or refillable Rapidoplot or Koh-i-Noor plotter pens.
+They are quite similar to Rotring technical drawing pens.

 For color we use various pens, felt tip, to ink pens, whatever fits the plotter. (speed, pressure, size)